 Risk of burn injuries and scalding when working at AdBlue® lines and the components attached to them.
 Risk of injury to skin and eyes when handling AdBlue®.
-Risk of poisoning caused by swallowing AdBlue® containers only.
-Wait until the pressure is released before starting any work on the ⚠Warning --- -- ----------
+Risk of poisoning caused by swallowing AdBlue® Pour AdBlue® into suitable containers only.
+Wait until the pressure is released before starting any work on the exhaust aftertreatment system. --- -- ---------